 FIGHTING FIRE WITH INNOVATION

-In December 2018, the Australian Government`s Cooperative Research Centres Projects (CRC-P) announced their grant choices for Round 6.
-Partnering with UNSW, FSI is delighted to be the recipient of the maximum amount of $3 million for the `Innovative Development of an Autonomous Intelligent Fire Protection System (AIFPS)` over the next 3 years.
+In the second grant, in December 2018, FSI was delighted to be the recipient of the maximum CRCP-6 grant for the `Innovative Development of an Autonomous Intelligent Fire Protection System (AIFPS)` over the next 3 years.
 See more in the UNSW Newsroom:

-The Autonomous Intelligent Fire Protection Systems (AIFPS) Project envisages the development of a unique range of fire prediction and suppression systems for military, public, commercial and private applications for air, land and marine vehicles for all types of fire classes.
-Solutions for public, commercial and residential buildings will also be developed.
+The Autonomous Intelligent Fire Protection Systems (AIFPS) Project is developing a unique range of fire prediction and suppression systems for military, public, commercial and private applications for air, land and marine vehicles for all types of fire classes.
+Solutions for public, commercial and residential buildings are also being developed.
 All AIFPS will use a world first, non-toxic, eco-friendly, flame retardant that is more effective than water and existing toxic foams.

-This is the second CRC-P grant to FSI in 2018.
-In July 2018, FSI was chosen in Round 5 to develop an Advanced Fire Retardant for Polymers and Textiles with UNSW.
+In July 2018, FSI was chosen in CRC-P Round 5 to develop an Advanced Fire Retardant for Polymers and Textiles with UNSW.
 This project is well underway.
 See more here: https://tinyurl.com/UNSWnewsroom